 I recommend trying both and choosing whichever works best for you.
 Heck, I recommend using different methods for different writing projects, since some will benefit from the magic of group critique while others will need the focus and speed of individual beta reading.

-Where to Find Beta Readers
+How to Find Beta Readers

 Now that you understand what beta readers are, and have made a decision about what kind you want to try first, your next step is to go find some.